We want to take a moment to thank and recognise everyone involved in 65 Roses Day 2023 proudly supported by Wafex. Marking the end of…

-65 Roses Day, supported by Wafex, is held on Friday 26 May 2023 and is our National Day of Awareness for cystic fibrosis.
+65 Roses Day, supported by Wafex, will be held on Friday 24 May 2024 and is our National Day of Awareness for cystic fibrosis.
 You can support people living with cystic fibrosis this 65 Roses Day by purchasing a bouquet, selling roses in your community, or sending a virtual rose.
 Funds raised throughout May will help us continue to provide our vital support services to people with cystic fibrosis, and fund critical research.

 How to Get Involved